 The Queen Victoria boutique hotel in Cape May, has nine romantic guest rooms, each with a private bath, and an adjacent carriage house we call the Crown Jewel.
 The first and second floor rooms are named after people from the Victorian era, while both of the third floor rooms are named after palaces in England.
-The Queen Victoria’s architecture, like a true Victorian, is a blend of several styles, including Italianate Villa (the twin turret windows), Edwardian (the front porch), and a French inspired mansard roof (very popular in Cape May during the period).
+The Queen Victoria’s small hotel architecture, like a true Victorian, is a blend of several styles, including Italianate Villa (the twin turret windows), Edwardian (the front porch), and a French inspired mansard roof (very popular in Cape May during the period).

-Dr. Gregory also operated his medical practice in the room we call The Queen Victoria® room, dividing the room into two halves, one for a waiting room and one for his office.
+Dr. Gregory also operated his medical practice in the room we call the Queen Victoria room, dividing the room into two halves, one for a waiting room and one for his office.
 In 1929 the Hughes family moved across the street and began leasing the building to various individuals who ran it as a summer rooming house.
 In 1943 Gus & Jane Sailing purchased the property for $7500, naming it “The Beverly” after their favorite hotel in New York City.
 The Sailings partitioned the house into efficiency apartments, renting them for the summer season.
 Faye and Pete Devito purchased the building in 1970 for $50,000 and continued running it as the Beverly for nine years.
-In 1980 Dane & Joan Wells purchased and restored the building, opening it up as The Queen Victoria® in 1981.
-Doug and Anna Marie purchased this grand building as part of their acquisition of The Queen Victoria® Bed & Breakfast on May 26, 2004.
+In 1980, Dane & Joan Wells purchased and restored the building, opening it up as The Queen Victoria® in 1981.
+Doug and Anna Marie purchased this grand building as part of their acquisition of The Queen Victoria on May 26, 2004.
 They sold the Queen Victoria in 2021.
 The new owners plan to keep the same quality and service.